napari/napari/docs/explanations/rendering.md

 location.

-In #1300 there are no chunks, the images were created in memory as one monolithic thing, so we are going to have to break it into chunks in order to send it to the graphics card incrementally.
+In #1300 there are no chunks, the images were created in memory as one monolithic array, so we are going to have to break it into chunks in order to send it to the graphics card incrementally.
 In #1320 the images are small so we are not chunked, but there are 3 image layers, so we can consider the full layers to be chunks.
 In general we can get creative with chunks, they can be